shanumas/know/README.md

 - If a story doesn’t appear in the top results, it’s likely due to:
     - Failed URL extraction
     - YouTube video processing issues (~1–5% failure rate)
-- A sidebar lists all included stories for reference.
+- A sidebar lists all included stories for reference of stories that are included
 - Automatic post scanning is implemented but disabled by default due to memory limits.